Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsubsection{Learning to improve optimization objectives}

-A second class of methods leverages learning to improve or augment non-myopic optimization formulations.
-Here, learning models are used to estimate weights, preferences, or forecasts that serve as inputs to an optimization routine.
-Examples include learning arc weights in a bipartite matching graph or cost-to-go estimates to guide multistep rebalancing decisions~\cite{liang2021integrated,enders2023hybrid,woywood2024multi,xu2018large,shah2020neural}.
-These methods retain the structure and guarantees of classical optimization, but gain flexibility and adaptability through learned components.
+A second class of methods uses learning to enhance non-myopic optimization formulations by providing learned inputs such as weights, preferences, or forecasts.
+Examples include learning arc weights in bipartite matching graphs or cost-to-go estimates to guide multistep rebalancing decisions~\cite{liang2021integrated,enders2023hybrid,woywood2024multi,xu2018large,shah2020neural}.
+These approaches preserve the structure and guarantees of classical optimization while gaining flexibility and adaptability from the learned components.